-The Friends of Valley Forge Park is a group dedicated to the preservation of the American spirit demonstrated during the winter encampment, to the conservation of the landscape that contained the 1777-1778 encampment of the American Revolution, and to the promotion of today's Valley Forge National Historical Park.
+The Valley Forge Park Alliance is a group dedicated to the preservation of the American spirit demonstrated during the winter encampment, to the conservation of the landscape that contained the 1777-1778 encampment of the American Revolution, and to the promotion of today's Valley Forge National Historical Park.

 Create an informed, engaged community actively involved in supporting the park.